 Privacy and security of data a top priority

 An essential part of the project is ensuring consumers rights and privacy are protected and the person is informed of how their information will be used.

 A full privacy impact assessment will be undertaken, including working with the Privacy Commission.

 The data will be used for population health analytics and no person will be individually identified in any outputs from the datasets.
 Māori data sovereignty will be observed.

-development of a data analytics platform accessible to key stakeholders will be part of the
+The development of a data analytics platform accessible to key stakeholders will be part of the programme.

-programme.
-We are also looking at making reporting/analysis tools available to sector stakeholders
+We are also looking at making reporting/analysis tools available to sector stakeholders at low cost.

 Links with the Hira Programme

 In future, Hira may replace some of the data sources stood up for the Primary Health Dataset Programme and it also may give people the opportunity to add more information to the overall data held nationally.

 Hira will support a new way of accessing and sharing people’s health information.
 It will be the connector of health and disability data.